liamaharon/crypto-lemonade-stand-backend/readme.md

 ## Introduction

 This repo contains the backend for the Crypto Lemonade Stand project.
-The accociated front-end for the project can be found [here](https://github.com/liamaharon/crypto-lemonade-stand-frontend).
+The associated front-end for the project can be found [here](https://github.com/liamaharon/crypto-lemonade-stand-frontend).

 ## Initial data